-The US Census Bureau says there are 2.6 million deaths per year in the US, with an average of 5 grievers per death.
-According to grief statistics, an estimated 95 people die every day worldwide, and the people 15 to 20 percent are associated with them experiencing complicated grief.
-Complicated grief seems to have no end and needs a certified therapist and grief therapy techniques.
+According to the US Census Bureau, approximately 2.6 million deaths occurs annually in the US, with an average of 5 grievers per death.
+Globally according to grief statistics, an estimated 95 people die every day, and 15 to 20% are associated with them experiencing complicated grief which can persist indefinitely without proper intervention.

-Every human goes through the pain of losing their loved ones at some point in their life.
-And no human being can point out who has suffered more of this pain.
+Grief is a fundamental human experience—Every human goes through the pain of losing a loved ones at some point in their life.
+And no human being can quantify whose grief is more profound.
 Suffering happens to everyone, and so does pain, whether less or more.

 What is Grief Therapy?